Share in one command

 For more detailed documentation, visit our documentation.

-We publish a tap so you can install and keep the CLI updated via Homebrew.
+We publish a Homebrew cask so you can install the macOS app and keep it updated.

 cruma